maneeshd/version-checker/README.md

 ## Solution

 I have used **[FastAPI](https://fastapi.tiangolo.com/)** to create the REST API web service.
-This framework offers asynchronous code running and is based on [ASGI](https://asgi.readthedocs.io/en/latest/) and in-built API documentation generator.
+This framework offers asynchronous code running and is based on [ASGI](https://asgi.readthedocs.io/en/latest/) and has in-built API documentation generator.

 ## Requirements